Field Notes

 Final thoughts

-Your application form sets the tone for your restaurant's hiring process.
-Make it clear, respectful of the applicant’s time, and tailored to the work.
+Your application form sets the tone for your restaurant’s hiring process.
+Make it clear, respectful of the candidate’s time, and tailored to the work.
 That alone can help you find people who are a better fit and who actually show up.

 Questions?
 Looking for more templates?
 Let us know and we’ll create more resources like this.